shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System Simple.md

 When a spell says “transform”, it follows these rules:

--   It requires 100 wyl to transform or modify 1kg of mass over the course of 1 hour
 -   Conservation of mass: the transformation can’t change the target’s mass or weight
 -   Volume: the transformation can change the target’s size and volume
 -   A creature’s physical magic resist may increase the wyl requirement, decrease the effect, or increase the casting time